My Thoughts On Ice Cube

 Frequently clarifying, instead of building, and potentially "cancelled", for now.

 “We welcome smart people to come look at what we got, and build off of it ...
 Anybody can help us make it better.”

-In the end, I see Ice Cube's unfortunate saga as a reflection of genuine political discontent, and a DESIRE to find solutions.
+In the end, I see Ice Cube's political saga as a reflection of genuine discontent, and a DESIRE to find solutions.
 For this he has my utmost respect.

 His plan to influence National policy - in six months, or less - was hobbled by political naiveté, and hubris.

 If it's true - as the above quote suggests - that Cube wants to enter into a public dialogue, then this is my humble, initial reply:

 I think that Ice Cube's potential as a justice figure will be immediately improved when he takes the time to seriously grapple with his own ideas.
 It is simply not possible to lead a successful political movement, based on principles of justice and anti-racism, while defending anti-semitism and vile conspiracy.

 In the area of justice reform, alone - Ice Cube could direct his sizeable wealth, celebrity, and creativity toward partnering with any of dozens of reputable national organizations.
 Each with years of policy/advocacy experience, deep political inroads, and fleshed out agendas.

 Ice Cube could use his considerable influence on a smaller scale, to meet with elected officials in his hometown, or any other local district in America.
 The young Mayor of Compton will likely be genuinely receptive.
 She's already launched the "My Brother's Keeper" program; with an agenda for the unique challenges facing Compton's black youth.

 Thankfully, all of this can still be done.
 Today, tomorrow, and always.